ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var chapters: [Components.Schemas.ChapterModel]?
 ```

-The list of chapters available for the video
+A list of chapters within the video.

 - Remark: Generated from `#/components/schemas/VideoModel/chapters`.